 While planning your winter getaway to the Lake George Region, don't forget to include Up Yonda Farm in Bolton Landing on your to-do list.
 This environmental education center features both a museum and a nature park with a fantastic trail network.

-Throughout winter, these trails are open for snowshoeing all the time (during business hours and when the museum is closed).
+Throughout winter, these trails are open for snowshoeing all the time (during business hours and when the museum is closed; please stay on the marked trails).
 There is a slot to pay the small parking fee at a booth, and trail maps are available at the nearby kiosk.
 The education center also offers fun winter programs you can sign up for.

 There's more to do in the Lake George area than spend time outdoors in the snow.
 The Adirondack Folk School in Lake Luzerne hosts a wide range of fun and educational classes throughout the year that highlight the traditional arts, crafts, and culture of the Adirondacks.

 These classes are taught in an interactive and non-competitive learning environment, and some topics include blacksmithing, woodworking, soap making, chair caning, fiber arts, drawing and painting, and more.
 Sign up for a class you think you'd enjoy, and get creative this winter!

 See photographs, drawings, momentos, and interactive displays that date back to the 19th century at the Chapman Museum, which explores the history of Glens Falls, Queensbury, and the Lake George/Southern Adirondacks.
 Take a step into a different kind of Lake George region when the timber industry flourished and tourists traveled through the area by train.

 The museum is open Tuesday through Saturday, 10am to 12pm, and 1pm to 4pm.
 Visitation is currently at 33% capacity, and visitors are asked to call the museum at 518.793.2826 Monday through Friday between 9am and 5pm to schedule their visit.
 Admission for adults is $5.
 Enjoy the museum as you escape the cold outside!